tectonic-typesetting/tectonic-texlive-bundles/README.md

 - `tests/classes.py`: basic compilation smoketest of the documentclasses in a bundle
 - `tests/formats.py`: test generation of the format files defined in the bundle
+- `tests/packages.py`: test loading if the package (style) files defined in the bundle.
+There are thousands of style files in a typical bundle, so this program uses a framework to run a random-but-reproducible subset of the tests.
+  See the header comment in the Python file for more information.

 #### Copyright and Licensing